2016

 National Offender Management Service

-Concerns summary Chronic understaffing in the prison system compromises officer safety and prisoner welfare.
+Concerns summary (AI summary) Chronic understaffing in the prison system compromises officer safety and prisoner welfare.
 The method for determining staffing levels also fails to account for the specific risks posed by the inmate population type.

 All Responded